 Disco school: Reimagining the future of Murska Sobota

-A semi-fictional town plan collaboratively produced by renowned creatives and the children from Murska Sobota, showcasing their shared vision of the city’s future.
+A semi-fictional town plan co-created by renowned creatives and the children from Murska Sobota.

-Renowned international and local creatives, musicians, and designers came together with local children in search of new perspectives to think about a new form of the town’s plan, using speculative design practices as a participatory tool for local engagement and education, the aim was to stimulate children’s interest in community life and establish a link between them and city decision-makers.
+Renowned international and local creatives, musicians, and designers worked together with local children to explore new perspectives and think about a new form of city planning.
+Using speculative design practices as a participatory tool for local engagement and education, the aim was to stimulate children’s interest in community life and establish a link between them and city decision-makers.

-The goal of this project was to inspire the local community to share their dreams and ambitions and play with the idea of what they would do if they were in charge of the urban planning of the city.
-By including 98 children in the process, activating their imagination and curiosity, we wanted to encourage their interest in community life, and establish a link between city decision-makers and those whose voices are often considered to be unimportant.
+“We wanted to inspire the local community to share their dreams and ambitions with us, and to play with the idea of what they would do if they were in charge of the urban planning in the city.”

 In the first phase of the project, the authors of the concept focused on exploring the context in which they are located.
 The research included interviews with the citizens, and mapping the city and locations that were recognized as important places of social encounters.
 Followed by a discussion with pupils of Elementary School III in Murska Sobota about the idea of what the city would look like if they were running it.